justingreerbbi/user-waller-credit-system/readme.txt

 **How To Use**:

-*	Go to "Add Product" in Woocommerce and give the bundle a name.
+*	Go to "Add Product" in WooCommerce and give the bundle a name.
 * Ensure the product type is "Simple Product", "Virtual" check box is checked, and "Credit" is checked as the products category.
 Under the inventory tab check "Enable this to only allow one of this item to be bought in a single order"
 *	Save the product.
 Once saved you will see an input label "Credit Amount".
 Enter the credit amount for the product.
 (If the product's retail price is 10.00 then the credit amount should be 10.00).
 * Save the product again.